Digital tile - Medicines

 - be referred to HealthDirect on 1800 022 222 to discuss COVID-19 testing or consider ambulance if the patient has severe symptoms such as difficulty breathing.

-Pharmacy staff are advised to not wear face masks as precautionary measure.
-P2/N95 respirator masks are not required to be worn by symptomatic patients unless they are immunocompromised and have been directed to do so by their treating specialist.
+Pharmacy staff are advised to not wear face masks (neither surgical masks or P2/N95 respirator masks) as a precautionary measure.
+P2/N95 respirator masks are not required to be worn by patients unless they are immunocompromised and have been directed to do so by their treating specialist.
 Unless masks are used correctly they are unlikely to protect against airborne pathogen spread.

 Regular environmental cleaning in the pharmacy is important for reducing the risk of transmission of pathogenic organisms, it is particularly important in containing the risk of spread of COVID-19.
 Contamination on surfaces touched by staff and patients is one of the main ways that COVID-19 spreads.